 One of the statues may provide a clue.
-A Latin inscription at its base, paraphrased, says that Palermo eats her own and feeds the foreigners.
+A Latin inscription at its base, paraphrased, says that Palermo feeds its visitors and eats its own.

-Certainly, the city of Palermo and the island of Sicily have had a lot of foreigners to feed.
+Certainly, the city of Palermo and the island of Sicily have fed many foreigners.

 Located two miles from the tip of Italy’s boot, Sicily was once at the center of the known universe.

 Holding a strategic position between Europe, Asia, and Africa, the island became the crossroads of the emerging Mediterranean cultures—the Mesopotamian, Egyptian, Phoenician, Carthaginian, Iberian, Greek, Macedonian, Illyrian, Thracian, Levantine, Gallic, Roman, Albanian, Armenian, Arabic, Berber, Jewish, Slavic, and Turkish peoples.
 (I may have missed one or two, but you get the idea.)

 The Greeks and Phoenicians colonized Sicily around 750 BCE.
 Later, the Romans dominated.
 After the fall of their empire in the late 400s CE, the island was ruled in turn by the Vandals, Ostrogoths, Byzantines, Normans, Spanish, Hapsburgs, and Bourbons.
 Sicily joined Italy in 1860.